-In a satisfying way, it turns out that there are only so many shapes that probability densities can assume as they head off toward infinity.
+In a satisfying way, it turns out that there are only so many shapes that probability densities can assume as they head off towards infinity.
 Extreme value theory makes this notion precise and gives us some tools to work with them.
 Important application: understanding the kinds of heavy tailed variables we can observe in nature.

 See also densities and intensities, survival analysis.